 - Jan Tvrz – Contextual word embeddings and metaphor detection

 III.
-DAY 3 – Digital-philological Group
+DAY 3 – Digital-Philological Group

 - Jo Hedesan – Objectives, Approaches and Results of the Transcription Team & Transkribus training